LocalGovIMS/localgov-ims-website/index.markdown

 By engaging with other councils throughout the delivery of the IMS, the system has been designed to reflect the needs of the teams who will use it.

-# Getting involved and using the IMS
+## Getting involved and using the IMS

-If you’re a council you can begin using the IMS and join the IMS community.
+If you’re a council you can begin using the IMS and [join the IMS community](https://localgovims.slack.com).
 The IMS community understands the value of sharing technology and knowledge, working together, and in the open.
-Join the IMS community on Slack.

-## Accessing the demo site
+### Accessing the demo site

 If you’d like to access the IMS demo site we ask that you identify a lead user from your council.
-The lead user can visit the demo log-in screen, and register for access with their council email address.
+The lead user can visit the [demo log-in screen](/demo), and register for access with their council email address.
 The IMS team will then set-up the lead user and provide access.

-If you’d like to set up additional users in bulk, the IMS team can do this for you, please contact the team to arrange this.
+If you’d like to set up additional users in bulk, the IMS team can do this for you, please [contact the team](/contact) to arrange this.

 The IMS team is also happy to introduce you to the system, please contact the team if you’d like an introduction to the IMS.

-## Downloading the source code
+### Downloading the source code

-If you’d like to start using the IMS codebase you can download the source code here.
-Read the IMS Memorandum of Understanding for more information about using the IMS.
+If you’d like to start using the IMS codebase you can [download the source code here](https://github.com/localgovims).
+Read the [IMS Memorandum of Understanding](/documentation) for more information about using the IMS.

-## First time use for Finance teams
+### First time use for Finance teams

 If you’re part of a finance team and would like a guided introduction to using the IMS, the IMS project team can run a dedicated session for your council.
-Please contact the team to arrange this.
+Please [contact the team](/contact) to arrange this.

-## Help and queries
+### Help and queries

 The IMS project team doesn't provide technical support for the open source version of the IMS, but the team is happy to answer any queries you have and help point you in the right direction.
-Please contact the team for further help.
+Please [contact the team](/contacts) for further help.